benjamine/jsondiffpatch/README.md

 *Diff & Patch for JavaScript objects and arrays (ie. any JSON serializable structure)*

-JsonDiffPatch is a small library that allows to diff to Javascript object trees, create a patch and apply it to update the original version.
+JsonDiffPatch is a small library that allows to diff object graphs, create a patch (in pure JSON), and apply it to update an original version.

 -----
 **[DEMO](http://benjamine.github.com/JsonDiffPatch/demo/index.htm)**